 Zhixiang Ding, publisher and editor-in-chief of Chronos China / China

-Elizabeth Doerr, freelance specialised watch journalist / Germany
+Elizabeth Doerr, co-founder and editor-in-chief of Quill & Pad, specialized watch journalist / Germany - USA

 Philippe Dufour, independent watchmaker / Switzerland